 As we can see for the quintessence IDE of Model I and Model II due to presence of DE-DM interaction the relative part of DE component is much lower and DM much higher compared to $\Lambda$CDM model.
 As the result the Hubble constant $H_{0}$ is much lower than the value obtained in work \cite{Riess2022}.
 So, such models only worsen the so called Hubble tension, which is one of the major problems in modern cosmology.
 Also for both of these models only the upper positive bounds on interaction parameter $\beta$ were obtained.
 The constraints on DE EoS parameter at present time $w_{0}$ and EoS parameter evolution which mostly determined by DE squared adiabatic sound speed $c_{a}^{2}$ are strongly prefer the dynamical nature of quintessence DE.
 In general the constraints on $\beta$ using CMB, BAO and SN Ia data described in chapter \ref{sec:odsm} do not allow to determine whether DE-DM interaction of Model I and Model II exists.

 The constraints for Model III on interaction parameter $\beta$ give the existence of its non-zero positive value on $>1\sigma$ significance level.
 Also constraints on EoS parameter prefer of DE having the quintessential nature in epochs closer to modern time and being phantom in the early epochs of universe.
 It means that DE energy density $\bar{\rho}_{de}$ begins to increase from some constant value after universe's expansion start and after approaching some maximum follows the gradual decrease of DE density till present epoch at $a=1$.
+Such model (but in non-interacting case) was studied in the work \cite{Novosyadlyj2013}.
 In this model there are higher proportion of DM and lower of DE components compare to $\Lambda$CDM model as in the previous two IDE models.
 The Hubble constant $H_{0}$ in Model III constraints has a bit higher value than in $\Lambda$CDM model which may indicate that this model maybe could give the resolution of Hubble tension if for the constraining its parameters the next generation BAO and SN Ia data will be used.